LWJGL/lwjgl3/doc/README.md

    - *release/{build.version}*
        a specific previously released build.
 * `LWJGL_BUILD_ARCH` (optional)
     The target native architecture.
-Must be either x86 or x64.
-By default, os.arch of the JVM that runs ANT is used, but this can be overridden for cross-compiling to another architecture.
+Must be one of: `x64`, `x86`, `arm64`, `arm32`.
+By default, the `os.arch` of the JVM that runs ANT is used, but this can be overridden for cross-compiling to another architecture.
 * `LWJGL_BUILD_OFFLINE` (optional)
     Offline build flag.
 This is useful when working offline, or when custom binary dependencies are used (so they are not overridden).
 Set to one of true/on/yes to enable.
 * `LWJGL_BUILD_OUTPUT` (optional)